Ju3dgement/KingsisleLauncher/README.md

 # KingsisleLauncher | Wizard101 and Pirate101

-[Qt](https://doc.qt.io/qt-6/get-and-install-qt.html) is a free and open-source widget toolkit for creating graphical user interfaces https://doc.qt.io/qt-6/get-and-install-qt.html
+QT is a free and open-source widget toolkit for creating graphical user interfaces, will need to install to use: https://doc.qt.io/qt-6/get-and-install-qt.html

-## What is this project
+## What is this Project

 The Wizard101 launcher has both a file integrity checker and an update manager, requiring users to log in to each account sequentially.
-This ends up being pretty slow—usually around three minutes per account which adds up quickly if you’re trying to run multiple accounts.
+This ends up being very slow taking ~3 minutes per account login, this adds up quickly when trying to run multiple.

-The game executable (WizardGraphicalClient.exe) expects to be launched this way.
+The game executable (WizardGraphicalClient.exe) is expected to be launched this way.
-This program, by directly launching `"C:\Wizard101\Bin\WizardGraphicalClient.exe" -L login.us.wizard101.com 12000` will skip everything. its designed to only run when a trusted parent (like Wizard101GraphicalClient.exe) gives it a verified session token and the required launch flags.
+This program, by directly launching `"C:\Wizard101\Bin\WizardGraphicalClient.exe" -L login.us.wizard101.com 12000` will skip everything.
+Its designed to only run when a trusted parent (like Wizard101GraphicalClient.exe) gives it a verified session token and the required launch flags.
 Since the launcher doesn't do any OS-level validation — if you know the correct parameters and format, you can mimic the launcher yourself.

 `-L` is a launch flag that tells the client to connect to a login server manually.